 Though domestic violence is receiving more attention than it has in the past, the topic is still taboo in some circles.
 It's more comfortable to pretend that it doesn't exist, but pretending doesn't change reality.
 Don't ignore the signs of an abusive relationship, and when you see the signs, don't hesitate to respond.
 If you are in an abusive relationship, don't be afraid to reach out for help.
 There are millions of advocates waiting to welcome and support you in your journey to recovery.

 Chances are good that someone in your family or among your friends has been a victim of domestic abuse.
+Alcohol is often involved in domestic violence situations.
+If alcohol or sex crimes were involved you may consult an sex crime attorney in Dayton.
 Maybe you yourself have personal experience with this type of trauma.
 Wherever you are, you have the power to make a difference and fight against domestic violence.
 Learn the warning signs of abuse, actions you can take against abuse, and organizations you can contact.
 Now is the time for action.
 Stop the silence: End the violence.

 - Ten Signs Your Friend May Be in an Abusive Relationship